BFoxyfox/UrbanTerror434_mod/README.md

 # Titan Mod for Urban Terror
+# I don't recommend using this binary as it is very unstable and will crash on multiple occasions for no obvious reason

 Pedrxd and Th3K1ll3r are proud to announce the new Titan Mod completely rewritted.
 This software aspires to be the best Urban Terror Server Mod never written before, adding a lot of new features in order to give better experiences to players and admins.

 The usage of this software is *UNDER YOUR OWN RISK*.